"The universe is full of magical things patiently waiting for our wits to grow sharper." - Eden Phillpotts

 The Ecologist http://www.theecologist.co.uk/.../ Dr. Stephan Harding's article in The Ecologist magazine on economic growth and TEQs.
 Harding's book Animate Earth also receives my highest recommendation, with its beautiful ability to open readers' eyes to a new dimension regarding nature and climate change.

-Music (audio!)
-One of the most powerful forces shaping our cultural stories, music is also a particular passion of mine.
-Although it is of course a matter of taste, here are a couple of songs that speak to our global predicament - one from Ani DiFranco and one from Saul Williams.
-Also see my blog post here, and my more recent 'Dark Optimism album'.
+Music One of the most powerful forces shaping our culture, music is also a particular passion of mine.
+Although it is of course a matter of taste, why not check out readers' recommendations of music that speaks to our times in this 2010 blog post, and my 2017 'Dark Optimism album' incorporating some of these.

 Charles Eisenstein's The Ascent of Humanity http://www.ascentofhumanity.com/ This book explores the sources of our cultural and ecological crises in a more insightful and profound way than anything else I have yet read.
 Not always the easiest read, but radical stuff, in the truest sense of the word.
 A lovely 12 minute taster video is here.